Best Home Cook returned to the BBC for its second season on Thursday, January 2nd 2020, and found a culinary star in Georgia May Salamat.

 Georgia’s culinary journey continued

 Georgia’s career did not end at second place on Best Home Cook, in fact, that was just the beginning.
-Since the show ended, Georgia has decided that this is what she wants to pursue as her main career and is currently a student as Le Cordon Bleu in London.
+Since the show ended, Georgia has decided that this is what she wants to pursue as her main career and she recently graduated as a student of Le Cordon Bleu in London.

 She told RTB: